 Christian Caddell meets her Fate

 Christian was more fortunate than her victims.
-She was sentenced to transportation to the fever-ridden plantations of Barbados.
+She was sentenced to transportation as an indentured-servant to the fever-ridden plantations of Barbados.
+The merchant who bought over her bond was a Quaker Englishman, Morris Trent, who lived in Leith.
+He organised that she and another thirteen convicts should be shipped to the colonies aboard the Mary of Leith, captained by David Causton.
 Christian then disappears from the history books.
-Many prisoners did not survive the arduous journey to the colonies and for those who finally reached the plantations life was usually hard and short.
+Many prisoners did not survive the arduous journey to the colonies and for those who finally reached the plantations, life was usually hard and short.
 Then again, Christian Caddell was a survivor.

-During her brief spell as a witch-pricker, Christian Caddell had accumulated enough wealth to hire two servants.
+During her brief spell as a witch-pricker, Christian Caddell had accumulated enough wealth to hire two servants, including one Issobel Dick.
 She had also been responsible for the deaths of two people in Elgin, two in Forres and Isobel or Margaret Duff in Inverness.
-In total at least six innocent people met their fate at her hands, although it is suspected that she was involved in ten positive convictions.
+In total, at least six innocent people met their fate at her hands, although it is suspected that she was involved in ten positive convictions.

 There is one last cruel and bitter irony.
 As she was being transported on 4 May 1663, the last of her victims, Isobel Elder and Isobel Simpson, were being executed in Forres.
 Today at the foot of Cluny Hill, in front of the Police Station, lies the ‘Witches Stone’.
 Perhaps this was where one of these poor women met their fate.